dinarly/Story/README.md

 Abdallah said: “I want to learn about Blockchain!”

-“Me too” said Tasnim.
+“Me too” said Safiyyah.

 Sakura said: “We will begin by learning how Blockchain works.”

-And this is how Abdallah and Tasnim started their learning journey with Blockchain.
+And this is how Abdallah and Safiyyah started their learning journey with Blockchain.

 ## Introduction to Cybersecurity

-One day Abdallah and Tasnim — the friendly dragons — were at the gym.
+One day Abdallah and Safiyyah — the friendly dragons — were at the gym.
 They were doing an intense abs workout.

-After the workout Abdallah and Tasnim both picked up their games consoles.
+After the workout Abdallah and Safiyyah both picked up their games consoles.

 They started playing a game.